syncfusion-content/winui-docs/winui/AutoComplete/Selection.md

 ## Get the selected value

-Value of the `SelectedItem` can be retrieved by using the [SelectedValue](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.DropDownListBase.html#Syncfusion_UI_Xaml_Editors_DropDownListBase_SelectedValue) property.
-It returns the property value bind to the [SelectedValuePath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.DropDownListBase.html#Syncfusion_UI_Xaml_Editors_DropDownListBase_SelectedValuePath) property.
-If the `SelectedValuePath` is not initialized, it will return the root data item.
+The [SelectedValuePath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.DropDownListBase.html#Syncfusion_UI_Xaml_Editors_DropDownListBase_SelectedValuePath) property allows you to specify a [SelectedValue](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.DropDownListBase.html#Syncfusion_UI_Xaml_Editors_DropDownListBase_SelectedValue) for a `AutoComplete`'s `SelectedItem`.
+The `SelectedItem` represents an object in the `Items` collection, and the `AutoComplete` displays the value of the selected item's single property.
+The `SelectedValuePath` property specifies the path to the property used to determine the `SelectedValue` property's value.
 The default value of `SelectedValue` and `SelectedValuePath` is `null`.

+For example, when you select any `SocialMedia.Name` in the `AutoComplete`, the `SelectedItem` property returns the `SocialMedia` data item that corresponds to the selected `SocialMedia.Name`.
+However, because the `SelectedValuePath` of this `AutoComplete` is set to `SocialMedia.ID`, the `SelectedValue` is set to the `SocialMedia.ID`.

 {% tabs %}
 {% highlight XAML %}

 <editors:SfAutoComplete
-    SelectedValuePath="Name"
+    SelectedValuePath="ID"
     x:Name="autoComplete"
     TextMemberPath="Name"
     DisplayMemberPath="Name"